What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Cats, like humans, can suffer from allergies.
 Common allergens include food, environmental factors such as pollen or dust mites, and certain materials like plastic or wool.
 Allergic reactions often manifest as itching, redness, and hair loss, particularly around the face, neck, and tail.

-Food allergies are particularly challenging to diagnose, as they can develop at any age.
-However, once these causes are determined, it'll be easier to avoid.
+Food allergies are particularly challenging to diagnose, as they can develop at any stage of life.
+If you see any allergies in your cat’s skin, it may be time for a visit to our clinic.

 Skin Infections